What are RounDuo beads? Where can you buy them? How do you use them? Where can you find patterns and tutorials?

 Then, in 2018, Potomac Beads launched the RounDuo Mini.
 This reflected the popularity of the original bead, keeping the same structure and just scaling it down slightly to a 4mm diameter.

 Both sizes are available in a great range of colours.
+You can use this link to buy RounDuo beads from Potomac Bead Company.

 Where can you buy RounDuo Beads?